SysBioChalmers/RAVEN/INIT/tINIT/README.md

-`fitTasks` has callers outside tINIT, so it stays in `gapfilling/`. `scoreModel` has none besides `getINITModel`, and is now a wrapper over `scoreComplexModel` holding the tINIT argument order, the per-reaction `dataPrecedence` this method scores with, and its `-Inf` convention for a gene with no data.
-It stays in `omics/` next to the other omics-integration functions.
+`fitTasks` has callers outside tINIT, so it stays in `gapfilling/`. `scoreModel` has none besides `getINITModel`, and is now a wrapper over `scoreComplexModel` (`omics/`) holding the tINIT argument order, the per-reaction `dataPrecedence` this method scores with, and its `-Inf` convention for a gene with no data.